When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 What kind of actor is the CWRU/CPH MFA Acting Program looking for?

-When can I send in my application material to schedule a private audition?
+When can I send in my application material to schedule a Private Audition?

 Do I have to use the uploading process?
 Can I send in my material in hard copy form by mail?